Multi-scale self-similar finite-time blowups of the Constantin-Lax-Majda model for the 3D Euler equations: Multi-scale blowups of the CLM models

 Note that the profile function $\Omega_{2,n}$ in \eqref{eqt:two-scale_general_formula}, or simply a function like $1/(1+x^2)$, is related to non-blowup, exact traveling wave solutions of the CLM model \eqref{eqt:CLM}.
 More precisely, one can easily check that, for any speed $r\in \R$ and any constant $c>0$, the traveling wave solution

 exactly solves \eqref{eqt:CLM}.
 However, for the solution to develop an exact or asymptotic traveling wave that exists for all time, the initial data $\om_0$ must have no blowup points (i.e. the set $\mathrm{S}$ is empty).
 From this perspective, we see that the two-scale, asymptotically self-similar blowup solution in Theorem \ref{thm:two-scale_general} is a mixture of two phenomena.
 On the one hand, due to the existence of a unique blowup point (a zero of $\om_0$ with positive $\mtx{H}(\om_0)$), the solution will blow up at this point in finite time driven by non-linear stretching.
-On the other hand, in the scope of the smaller scale $(T-t)^n$ (which measures the local characteristic scale), the blowup point $x=0$ is asymptotically farther and farther away from the bulk of the solution concentrating near $r(t)(T-t)^{1/2}$, and thus the solution can also behave like a traveling wave.\\
+On the other hand, in the scope of the smaller scale $(T-t)^n$ (which measures the local characteristic scale), the blowup point $x=0$ is asymptotically farther and farther away from the bulk of the solution concentrating near $r(t)(T-t)^{1/2}$, and thus the solution can also behave like a traveling wave.

 Let us say a little more about traveling wave solutions.
-Suppose that $\om_0(x) = f(x)$ is sufficiently smooth, decays sufficiently fast in the far-field, and does not have any zero on $\R$.
+Suppose that $\om_0(x) = f(x)$ is sufficiently smooth, decays sufficiently fast in the far field, and does not have any zero on $\R$.
 If we require $\om(x,t) = f(x+rt)$, $r\neq0$, to be a solution of \eqref{eqt:CLM}, then $f$ solves

 Applying the Hilbert transform, using Tricomi's identity $2\mtx{H}(f\mtx{H}f) = \mtx{H}(f)^2 - f^2$, and denoting $g=\mtx{H}(f)$, we get an ODE system

 Since $f$ does not change sign on $\R$, $g=\mtx{H}(f)$ must change sign on $\R$ (because $\int_{\R}f(x)\mtx{H}(f)(x)\idiff x=0$).
 Hence, we may assume that $f(0)=a\neq 0$ and $g(0)=0$ (by translation).
 We then find that